 Thus, our object #5 after the Normalize module becomes:

 Now its your turn!
-Download the Comparing Objects robofile to see
+Download the zip file to see

 all the parts described above.
-You can also download our database of example images to see more
+You can also use the Test Images folder in that download to see our database of example images.

 Have a nice day!